 The CFPB ordered U.S. Bank to refund an estimated \$48 million to approximately 420,000 customers and to pay a \$5 million civil money penalty for illegal practices related to "add-on" products.
 The CFPB found that U.S. Bank engaged in unfair billing practices for certain identity protection products that promised to monitor customer credit and alert consumers to potentially fraudulent activity.
 A vendor for U.S. Bank billed customers for these products prior to having the authorization necessary to perform the credit monitoring and credit report retrieval services.
-The Bureau worked with the OCC to end these practices and provide relief for consumers.
+The Bureau worked with the Office of the Comptroller of the Currency to end these practices and provide relief for consumers.